Aslaan001/CIS_Problems/Eldric’s Ancient Archive/problem.md

 ## Output Format

-Return a single integer — the k-th smallest scroll code in the archive.
+Return a single integer — the `sum of all the deepest leaves`.

 ## Constraints

 - 1 ≤ n ≤ 10⁴
-- 1 ≤ k ≤ n
-- 0 ≤ Node.val ≤ 10⁴
+- 1 ≤ Node.val ≤ 100

 ## Time Limit